Research Experience for Teachers (RET)

 Through the Research Experience for Teachers (RET) summer program at the Smithsonian Environmental Research Center (SERC), local middle school teachers will have the opportunity to work alongside environmental scientists.
 Teachers will have opportunities for hands-on fieldwork and lab work experiences working side-by-side with researchers.
 Additionally, teachers will participate in professional development workshops designed to help them work with students outdoors and integrate real world data and data analysis into their classrooms.
 Over the summer, teachers are expected to develop at least one lesson plan based on their experiences that they can implement in their classrooms during the school year.
 SERC researchers and education staff will continue to serve as a resource for teachers and students throughout the school year.

-Currently, we are planning to have teachers working on-site at SERC at least part-time.
+Currently, we are planning to have teachers working on-site at SERC at least 3 days per week.
 However, given the uncertainties and risks associated with the COVID-19 pandemic, these plans may change.
 We will also be willing to discuss individual circumstances and make accommodations on a case-by-case basis.

 Benefits for teachers: